isabella232/egain-km-search-widget/README.md

 3. Enable CORS in the eGain application.
 This is required in order to make the web service APIs work without CORS issues.
 Follow section "Enabling Cross-Origin Resource Sharing" of the product guide "eGain Administrator’s Guide to Administration Console".

 # Using The Search Widget
-Below the sample form that uses search widget to fetch the corresponding articles from eGain knowledge using the short description.
+This sample application uses search widget to fetch the corresponding articles from eGain knowledge using the short description.
 Initially search will be done using pre populated short description.
 Search results will be updated dynamically as we change the short description.

-1. Clone or download the Sample Page from git hub repository.
+1. Clone or download the Sample Application from git hub repository.
-2. Change below attributes as required in the sample html file. your_egain_system_url_with-context_root your_kb_portal_id
+1. Change below attributes as required in the index html file.
+    1. your_egain_system_url_with-context_root
+    1. your_kb_portal_id
-3. Now you should be able to fetch the search results from your eGain knowledge portal by loading the html in browser.
+1. Now you should be able to fetch the search results from your eGain knowledge portal by loading the index html in browser.

 # Configurations